HarmoWatch/ngx-redux-core/README.md

 One of the principles of Redux is to change the state using **pure functions**, only.
 Unfortunately there is **no typescript support** to decorate pure functions right now.
 That's the reason why *ngx-redux* uses classes where the reducer functions are shipped by.
-To find a viable solution the reducer functions shall be written as static methods.
+To find a viable solution the reducer functions can be written as static methods.